 “Due to zinc’s limited bioavailability in soil, there is little chance of ingesting too much zinc through plants grown in proximity to galvanized metal”

-We thought for a moment about plastic liners like these, but is plastic really better than metal?
+We thought for a moment about plastic liners like these (paid link), but is plastic really better than metal?

 Yeah.
 We had the same thought.
 We didn’t find any definitive studies or articles on the topic, but decided that having them in the bottom and having landscaping liner between the soil and the styrofoam made this a low risk situation.
 If you know something different, please post it in the comments!